Where are all the houses for sale?

 Falling supply

-Marian Finnegan, chief economist with Sherry FitzGerald, notes that the stock of homes listed for sale fell to 27,800in July 2016, down 14 per cent on the year.
-The squeeze in supply was particularly acute in Dublin, where stock has fallen by 18 per cent in the year to July, with about 4,600 units adverstised for sale.
+Marian Finnegan, chief economist with Sherry FitzGerald, notes that the stock of homes listed for sale fell to 27,800 in July 2016, down 14 per cent on the year.
+The squeeze in supply was particularly acute in Dublin, where stock has fallen by 18 per cent in the year to July, with about 4,600 units advertised for sale.

 “The commuting counties around Dublin and the regional centres also recorded a notable decrease in supply during the year,” Ms Finnegan said.